gr33ndata/NLP_GDGCairo2013/README.rst

 NLP at GDG Cairo2013
 =====================

 This github repository contains the code used in my presentation in GDG Cairo about Natural Language Processing in Python.
-You can find the `session slide here <http://tarekamr.appspot.com/slides/pynlp>`_
+You can find the session slides `here <http://tarekamr.appspot.com/slides/pynlp>`_

 Prerequisites
 ==============